-Understanding, the Multi-Agency Task Force shall periodically share information and coordinate with the Internal Affairs BureauDivision, as appropriate and in accordance with applicable laws, to ensure timely and thorough administrative investigations of serious uses of force.
-Uses of force that do not rise to the level of serious uses of force or that do not indicate apparent criminal conduct by an officer will be reviewed by the chain of command of the officer usinguses of force.
+Task Force shall periodically share information and coordinate with the Internal Affairs Division, as appropriate and in accordance with applicable laws, to ensure timely and thorough administrative investigations of uses of force.

-1. Supervisory Force Investigations Reviews
+1. Supervisory Force Reviews

-- 50. The supervisor of an officer using force shall respond to the scene of the useall Level 1, 2, and 3 uses of force to initiate the force investigation and ensure that the use of force is classified according to APD's force classification procedures.
-For serious Level 2 and Level 3 uses of force, the supervisor shall ensure that the Force Investigation Section of the Internal Affairs Bureau Division is immediately notified and dispatched to the scene of the incident to initiate the force investigation. - 51.
-A supervisor who was involved in a reportable use of force, including by participating in or ordering the force being reviewed, shall not review the incident or Use of Force Reports for approval. - 52.
-For all supervisory investigationsreviews of Level 1 uses of force, the supervisor shall: - a) respond to the scene, and immediately identify the officer(s) involved in Level 1 use of force; - b) review the involved officer's lapel video, determining whether the incident involves a Level 1 use of force; - c) review the lapel video of other officers on-scene where uncertainty remains about whether the incident rises to a Level 2 or Level 3 use of force; - e)d) examine all-personnel and subjects of use of forcethe subject for injuries, interview the subject(s) for complaints of pain after advising the subject(s) of his
+50. The supervisor of an officer using force shall respond to the scene of all Level 1, 2, and 3 uses of force to ensure that the use of force is classified according to APD's force classification procedures.
+For Level 2 and Level 3 uses of force, the supervisor shall ensure that the Force Investigation Section of the Internal Affairs Division is immediately notified and dispatched to the scene of the incident to initiate the force investigation.

+51. A supervisor who was involved in a reportable use of force, including by participating in or ordering the force being reviewed, shall not review the incident or Use of Force Reports for approval.

-- or her rights, and ensure that the officers_and/or subject(s) receive_request medical attention, if applicable; where appropriate.; - f) identify and collect all relevant evidence and evaluate that evidence to determine whether the use of force was consistent with APD policy and identifies any policy, training, tactical, or equipment concerns; - ensure that all evidence to establish material facts related to the use of force, including audio and video recordings, photographs, and other documentation of injuries or the absence of injuries is collected; - h) ensure that a canvass for, and interview of, witnesses is conducted.
-In addition, witnesses are to be encouraged to provide and sign a written statement in their own words: - i) ensure that all officers witnessing a use of force incident by another officer provide a use of force narrative of the facts leading to the use of force; - e) separate all officers contact the Internal Affairs Division to conduct a Level 2 or Level 3 use of force investigation if lapel video does not affirm a Level 1 use of force; - f) gather any evidence located at the scene of the Level 1 use of force; - g) capture photographs of the officer(s) and subject involved in athe Level 1 use of force; - h) require the submission of a Use of Force Report from the involved officer by the end of shift; and - j)i) conduct any other fact-gathering activities while on-scene, as necessary, to reach reliable conclusions regarding the officer's use of force incident until each has been interviewed and never conduct group interviews of these officers; Level 1 force. - k) ensure that all Use of Force Reports identify all officers who were involved in the incident, witnessed the incident, or were on the scene when it occurred; - l) conduct investigations in a rigorous manner designed to determine the facts and, when conducting interviews, avoid asking leading questions and never ask officers or other witnesses any questions that may suggest legal justifications for the officers' conduct; - m) utilize on-body recording systems to record all interviews; - n) review all use of force narratives and ensure that all Use of Force Reports include the information required by this Agreement and APD policy;
+- 52. For all supervisory reviews of Level 1 uses of force, the supervisor shall: - a) respond to the scene and immediately identify the officer(s) involved in Level 1 use of force; - b) review the involved officer's lapel video, determining whether the incident involves a Level 1 use of force; - c) review the lapel video of other officers on-scene where uncertainty remains about whether the incident rises to a Level 2 or Level 3 use of force; - d) examine personnel and the subject for injuries and request medical attention where appropriate.; - e) contact the Internal Affairs Division to conduct a Level 2 or Level 3 use of force investigation if lapel video does not affirm a Level 1 use of force; - f) gather any evidence located at the scene of the Level 1 use of force; - g) capture photographs of the officer(s) and subject involved in the Level 1 use of force; - h) require the submission of a Use of Force Report from the involved officer by the end of shift; and must be authorized by a Commander.
+This review shall include: